kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 }
 ```

-Let’s now show each movie in the list based on its status.
+Let’s now display each movie in the list based on its status.

 ```html
 <div v-for="(movie, index) in movies" class="movie-card" :class="{